rsvzz/csven-rs/README.md

-Migrating CSVEN project to Rust
+# Migrating CSVEN project C to Rust

+### The project is under development

+# Build
+    cargo run